profsmith89/ctps/_sources/chap14.md

 ### chap14/yes.py

 def yes(f, s):
-    '''An analysis function that no analysis
-    and always returns yes.'''
+    '''An analysis function that does no analysis and always returns yes.'''
     return "Yes"
 ```